 We’re located in Humanities 202.

 You can schedule an appointment or drop in and, if possible, someone will work with you right away.
-Sessions are 30- or 45-minutes long.
-Hour-long appointments are available for grad students and international students.
+Sessions are 30-minutes or one hour long.
 Students can schedule up to one appointment per day and up to two appointments per week.

 WHAT HAPPENS IN A WRITING CONFERENCE?

 You bring in an assignment, a draft, or a more finished piece of writing.
 Then, with a Writing Assistant, you establish what you’ll work on during the session; next, the two of you sit down and work collaboratively.
-You might do any of the following (and more): brainstorm, strengthen focus, formulate a thesis, address ESL-related concerns, outline arguments, format citations, polish transitions, refine diction, revise for clear and concrete language.
+You might do any of the following (and more): brainstorm, strengthen focus, formulate a thesis, outline arguments, format citations, polish transitions, refine diction, revise for clear and concrete language, address questions you might have as a multilingual writer.
 If you wish, you can work on questions of mechanics or usage.
 Over time, you’ll strengthen your ability to revise, proofread, and edit your own work.